Young Alumni season tickets available for just $140

 In his 11th campaign overall at UCF, Brent Key completed his first year as its offensive coordinator and running backs coach in 2015.
 He worked his way up the ranks with the Knights, originally starting as a graduate assistant in 2005.
 Coach Key is responsible for recruiting Florida (De Soto, Hardee, Highlands, Osceola and Polk County), Northwest Georgia, Northern Alabama (Birmingham), Alaska, Hawaii, Kansas and New Mexico.

 Key spent the previous six seasons as the program's offensive line coach.
 Prior to 2012, he was promoted to assistant head coach, and then the assistant head coach of offense in 2014.
 Before that, he spent time with the Knights' tight ends and special teams, while also having the role of recruiting coordinator.

-In both 2012 and 2013, Key was selected as a national nominee for the Broyles Award, which is given out to the top assistant coach in college football.
+In 2012, 2013 and 2014, Key was selected as a national nominee for the Broyles Award, which is given out to the top assistant coach in college football.

 Key's work on the line enabled UCF to rush for 33 touchdowns, marking the fourth-most in school history.
-The Knights also passed for 3,158 yards with 28 touchdowns, the most in both categories since 2002, and they tied the school record for fewest interceptions thrown (seven).
+The Knights also passed for 3,158 yards with 28 touchdowns, and they tied the school record for fewest interceptions thrown (seven).
 UCF ranked second in the league in scoring offense and third in fewest sacks allowed.

 UCF's offensive line received several postseason accolades in 2011, as Nick Pieschel was voted onto the All-C-USA Second Team by the league's coaches, Theo Goins and Rae earned spots on the honorable mention list and Wilson was named to the C-USA All-Freshman Team.
 That season, the line helped pave the way for 27 rushing touchdowns.